FixedEffects/FixedEffectModels.jl/README.md

-One can check that the new `Sales_p` column averages to zero with respect to both state and year
+One can check that the new `Sales_p` column averages to zero within each state and within each year

 ```julia
 by(result, :State, result -> mean(result[:Sales_p]))